 Our graduates have proceeded to a variety of interesting and exciting careers in the public or private sectors including universities and research institutions.
 In some cases their specific bioanthropology backgrounds have directly provided a basis, either for academic research or for related employment (e.g. Aboriginal-related, health-related, museum, archaeological and/or consultancy work).
 In other cases it has been more the general skills they have acquired in research – of searching investigation, critical thinking and lucid writing – that have enabled them to find successful and fulfilling employment.

-For more information on undergraduate courses in bioanthropology visit Study@ANU: Biological Anthropology Major
+For more information on undergraduate courses in bioanthropology see Biological Anthropology Major on Programs and Courses.

 Archaeology Practice Major

 The Archaeology Practice Major is only available to students enrolled in the specialist degree, Bachelor of Archaeological Practice.
 It is designed to give students a broad basis for work as professional archaeologists.
 Courses within the major emphasise the development of applied, technical skills involving fieldwork and analysis.
 The major consists of courses from the disciplines of archaeology, geology and geography.

 For more information on undergraduate courses in the archaeology practice major see Archaeological Practice Major on Programs and Courses.

 Development Studies Major

 Development Studies refers to a broad range of courses that address the planning, implementation and consequences of social, political and economic change among peoples of the Third and Fourth worlds.
 These courses examine the nature of relations between wealthier countries of the world and those peoples and countries who are, or consider themselves to be, disadvantaged in a rapidly globalising world.